Alireza93336333393/Reinforcement-Learning-for-Algorithmic-Trading/README.md

 * **Premature Termination:** The agent frequently executed a series of detrimental trades, depleting the available capital and prematurely ending the trading episode.
     * ![Premature Termination](https://github.com/Alireza93336333393/A2C_for_trading/blob/main/Screenshot%20from%202025-03-20%2010-34-50%20(1).png)
+    * the length of the data that was traind on (3685)
 * **Bias Towards Buy-and-Hold:** The agent learned to favor a buy-and-hold strategy, as this behavior consistently yielded higher rewards within the flawed reward structure.
     * ![Buy and Hold 1](https://github.com/Alireza93336333393/A2C_for_trading/blob/main/Screenshot%20from%202025-03-21%2008-30-10.png)
     * ![Buy and Hold 2](https://github.com/Alireza93336333393/A2C_for_trading/blob/main/Screenshot%20from%202025-03-21%2008-32-28.png)
-* **Reward Maximization at the Expense of PNL:** The agent prioritized maximizing rewards, even if it resulted in significant financial losses.
+* **Reward Maximization at the Expense of losing money:** The agent prioritized maximizing rewards, even if it resulted in financial losses.
     * ![Reward vs PNL](https://github.com/Alireza93336333393/A2C_for_trading/blob/main/Screenshot%20from%202025-03-20%2010-34-50.png)
     * This demonstrates that solely encouraging high PNL and outperforming the market without considering risk can lead to undesirable outcomes.

 ## Future Directions (TODO)

-* [ ] **Refine the Reward Function:** Develop a more robust reward function that incorporates risk management, drawdown control, and other relevant performance metrics.
+* [ ] **Refine the Reward Function:** Develop a more robust reward function.
-* [ ] **Explore Alternative RL Algorithms:** Investigate the performance of other RL algorithms, such as Proximal Policy Optimization (PPO) or Deep Deterministic Policy Gradient (DDPG).
+* [ ] **Explore Alternative RL Algorithms:** Investigate the performance of other RL algorithms.
 * [ ] **Incorporate Advanced Features:** Explore the use of more sophisticated features beyond basic technical indicators.
-Consider incorporating order book data, sentiment analysis, or alternative data sources.
-* [ ] **Implement a Robust Backtesting Framework**: Ensure that the backtesting framework is robust, and avoid look-ahead bias.
 * [ ] **Add Risk Managment**: add stop losses and take profits to the agent.

 ## Trading Environment